View of Mt. St. Helena from Franz Valley Road off Highway 128, north of Calistoga, California.

 In response, a strong, male voice, about six inches in front of my forehead, said, “LOVE!”
 It was as if there was another person standing right in front of me.
 But, there wasn’t.

-What amazes me most about My Encounter with the Energy of Unconditional Love is that, even though it took two years for the universe to arrange, it gave me what I wanted, the experience of feeling love and being loved unconditionally!
+What amazes me most about My Encounter with the Energy of Unconditional Love is that, even though it took two years for the universe to arrange, it gave me what I wanted, the experience of giving love and being loved unconditionally!

 It took several months for me to screw up the courage to ask Michele if she remembered anything different about that morning.
-I knew she would remember it because it was the only time she and I did the Clearlake Highlands’ run alone.
+I knew she would remember it because it was the only time she and I did the Clearlake Highlands’ run alone together.
 Her answer was “No.” Even when I described my fear that she had been involved in an accident or driven off the mountain, she could remember nothing out of the ordinary about that extra-ordinary morning.

 Read Jay’s Story about his encounter with the Energy of Unconditional Love.
 A quick search of the Internet shows that many people have this energy.